hyurl/sfn-schedule-parser/README.md

 ## Returning Values

-All three functions return an object (interface `ScheduleInfo` in TypeScript) that carries these information:
+All three functions return an object (type `ScheduleInfo` in TypeScript) that carries these information:

 - `year: number` 2018+
 - `month: number` `1` - `12`.